znck/znck.dev/src/blog/articles/2017-accessible-components/readme.md

 # Accessible Components: Test Driven Approach

-The web is undoubtedly most important resource today.
-Modern websites are built in small building blocks; **components**.
-Practices from test-driven software development have employed to automate correctness of these building blocks.
+The web is undoubtedly the most vital resource today.
+Modern websites are built-in small building blocks; **components**.
+Practices from test-driven software development have employed to automate the correctness of these building blocks.

 <!-- more -->

-Being the most important source of information, internet should be accessible to all.
-It is important to provide equal access and opportunity to people with disabilities.
+The internet should be accessible to all.
+It is essential to provide equal access and opportunity to people with disabilities.

 You can find many tools to check accessibility on web pages.
-But, in my opinion, when you’re testing web pages in a modern application, you’re are very late.
+But, in my opinion, when you’re testing web pages in a modern application, you’re very late.
 Accessibility testing should be employed at the lowest level; you should create accessible components.

 ## Unit Testing Accessibility